-Within the process you will:
+Within the process the groups:

-- Craft your story
+- Crafted their story

 Eddy Royal is the founder and director of Curative.
 Her passion for social change, her creative thinking and ability to bring people together around a cause get put into action every day at Curative.
 She loves nothing more than a challenging new brief, and exploring brave new ways to create conversations that lead to impactful change.